Informfully/Experiments/experiments/tutorial/README.md

 Run the evaluation script for calculating norm-aware diversity (RADio), traditional diversity (Gini, ILD), and AUC.
 (Please note that there is no separate script for energy cost.
 Instead, we time and log all events.
-That way we can calculate how long it took to successfully complete a given task.)
+That way, we can calculate how long it took to successfully complete a given task.)
 The following conditions apply to running the evaluation:

 * RADio, Gini, and ILD are calculated using the top 20 items of the candidate list.